 The Mountain of Bones

-Visitors to the actual catacombs of Paris will find underground tunnels filled with bones arranged in piles upon piles.
-The impact of such a place cannot be underestimated, and the site offers a unique window into the death-driven history of Paris.
+Visitors to the actual Paris catacombs will find underground tunnels filled with bones arranged in piles upon piles.
+The impact of such a place cannot be underestimated, and the site offers a unique window into the death-driven history of underground Paris.
 It’s impossible to enter without considering the thousands of lives inside these dark tunnels.

 The Secret Treasure of the Catacombs